Wave dynamics on networks: method and application to the sine-Gordon equation: Numerical implementation : the discrete sine-Gordon equation

+Traditionally, the \acs{sg} equation was solved numerically among others using finite difference \cite{Furihata2001}, finite element \cite{Argyris1991, Caputo2014}, tension spline \cite{Rashidinia2011} and radial basis functions \cite{Dehghan2008, Ilati2015} methods.
 In order to propose a discrete version of the \acs{sg} equation we will follow the variational framework.
-We showed above that the \acs{sg} equation is a Hamiltonian PDE.
+Recall that the \acs{sg} equation is a \textsc{Hamiltonian} PDE.
 A natural way to convert it into a discrete dynamical system is to employ a symplectic discretization \cite{Leimkuhler2004}.
-The workflow is determined by the method of lines: \begin{itemize} \item Discretize the Hamiltonian functional $\H[\z]$ in space on a lattice to obtain a system of coupled Hamiltonian ODEs. \item Discretization in time of the system of Hamiltonian ODEs using a symplectic scheme. \end{itemize} This programme will be realized below by following the gret lines of \cite{Leimkuhler2004}.
+The work-flow is determined by the method of lines: \begin{itemize} \item Discretize the \textsc{Hamiltonian} functional $\H\,[\,\z\,]$ in space on a lattice to obtain a system of coupled \textsc{Hamiltonian} ODEs \item Discretization in time the system of \textsc{Hamiltonian} ODEs using a symplectic scheme. \end{itemize} This programme will be realized below by following the main lines of \cite{Leimkuhler2004}.
+Please, notice also the differences between symplectic and variational integrators \cite{Lew2003, Marsden1998}.

-Consider a uniform lattice $\{x_j = k\Delta x\, |\, j=1,\ldots,n\}$, $\Delta x > 0$.
-The values of the \acs{sg} solution $u(x,t)$ at lattice points will be denoted by $u_j \approx u(x_j)$.
+Consider a uniform lattice $\{x_{\,j}\ =\ k\Delta x\, \vert\, j\,=\,1,\,\ldots,\,n\}\,$, $\Delta x\ >\ 0\,$.
+The values of the \acs{sg} solution $u(x,\,t)$ at lattice points will be denoted by $u_{\,j}\ \approx\ u\,(x_{\,j})\,$.
 For the moment we will consider only interior nodes.
 The junction points (end points of the lattice) will be discussed below.
-After the discretization, the phase space becomes finite dimensional, since $\{\z_j\}_{j=1}^{n} = \{(u_j, v_j)\in\R^2\}_{j=1}^{n}\in\R^{2n}$.
+After the discretization, the phase space becomes finite dimensional, since $\{\z_{\,j}\}_{j\,=\,1}^{\,n}\ =\ \{(u_{\,j},\, v_{\,j})\;\in\;\R^{\,2}\}_{j\,=\,1}^{\,n}\ \in\ \R^{\,2\,n}\,$.
 The discrete symplectic form on this space becomes

 which is a straightforward discretization of \eqref{eq:sympl}.
-The Hamiltonian functional will be approximated with the \emph{rectangular rule} as the following sum
+The \textsc{Hamiltonian} functional will be approximated with the \emph{rectangular rule} as the following sum

-The system of Hamiltonian ODEs follows automatically
+The system of \textsc{Hamiltonian} ODEs follows automatically

 After computing the derivatives, the last semi-discrete system becomes